ajay9634/Ajay-prefix/README.md

 # wcp Files for winlator glibc

-- these wcp files are available only in Mega folder
+- these wcp files are available in Mega folder

 # Turnip zink for all winlator